 The Assisting AP Link ID Bitmap subfield in the AAR Control subfield indicates the link(s) associated with the link identifier(s) of the assisting AP(s) affiliated with an AP MLD.
-A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is requested to assist with the recovery of medium synchronization.
-A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is not requested to assist with the recovery of medium synchronization (see 35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).
+A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is requested to assist with the recovery of medium synchronization (see 35.3.16.8.3 (AP assisted medium synchronization recovery procedure)) (#17307).
+A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is not requested to assist with the recovery of medium synchronization. (#17307)

-The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the AAR Control field is addressed, is set to 0.
+The bit in the Assisting AP Link ID Bitmap subfield that corresponds to the AP to which the frame containing the AAR Control field is addressed, is set to 0. (#17392)

+The bit in position 15 of the Assisting AP Link ID Bitmap subfield is reserved. (#17350)

 9.4.2.71 Nontransmitted BSSID Capability And Status element